 Governments in each country settle requirements for reporting of failure of power grid.
 In some cases, the the consumer can claim economic compensations due to caused damage.

-As a common principle in all countries worldwide, a state autority is responsible to report failures on a yearly basis in the power grid but deviations do exist.
+As a common principle in all countries worldwide, a state authority is responsible to report failures on a yearly basis in the power grid but deviations do exist.

 The telecom network can be impacted by external factors, specifically by the power grid.
 If there is a failure in the grid, then the faulty part needs to be disconnected to avoid risk for fire or human injuries due to short circuit.
 Further, the telecom network requires electricity and has a limited capacity to operate without energy from the power grid.